ErikBoesen/erikboesen.github.io/resume.md

             - Directed all programming operations
             - Created OpenCV machine-vision system for autonomous movement
         - Team Captain 2017-2019
+    - Awards:
+        - 2018 FIRST Robotics Competition Dean's List: I was one of 10 FRC students selected out of 91,000 to be placed on the FRC Dean's List in 2018.
+The Dean's List award is FIRST's most prestegious award for individual students and represents commitment to technical expertise and excellence as well as a passion for spreading the message of FIRST and STEM through one's community.
 - [MIT Marine Autonomy Lab](http://oceanai.mit.edu/pavlab/pmwiki/pmwiki.php) intern
 - CyberPatriot // Captain, Team 10-1018.
 Currently #4 in the state.
 - [MasonHacks](https://masonhacks.github.io) // Founded and directed George Mason High School's inaugural Hackathon.